 What Is Largest Contentful Paint?

-The largest content can be the largest image or block of text within a visitor’s viewport or visible area of a web page.
+The largest content can be the largest image or block of text within a visitor’s viewport.
 Your viewport is the size of your screen.
 The good of LCP is that it accurately measures how fast your website can be used, not just when it loads in general.

-To optimise for LCP, you need to look at your page’s viewport from desktop machines and mobile phones to figure out the largest block of text or image.
-With that, you know what to optimise, and you can do so by making it smaller or by removing anything that will prevent it from downloading quickly, such as lazy loading your images or making your image intrinsic and visible size the same.
+To optimise for LCP, you need to look at your page’s viewport from desktop devices and mobile phones to figure out the largest block of text or image.
+With that, you know what to optimise.
+You can do so by making it smaller or removing anything that will prevent your page from downloading quickly, such as lazy loading your images or making your image’s intrinsic and visible size the same.